Linhkust/Novel-ML-framework-for-residential-property-valuation/README.md

 or

 Find out the source codes of the package and copy the scripts to the path where you store your Python packages.
-For example, it seems not workable you install HypersearchCV using pip or conda.
+For example, it seems not workable you install HpBandSterSearchCV using pip or conda.

 ### 2. Feature Engineering